echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 In addition to the authors, this document is the product of an informal group of experts including the people listed in the Contributors list in Appendix.

-# Appendix A - Initial data illustrating SNI unreliability
+# Initial data illustrating SNI unreliability

 ## Data collections